AI Automation/Accounting

 Build a Voice-Powered Expense Reporting System

-An AI consultancy builds voice AI for expenses by transcribing audio files into structured data.
-The system uses a language model to extract vendor, date, amount, and category from the text.
+An AI automation consultancy builds custom voice AI for expense report processing by developing a system to transcribe audio files into structured data.
+The system uses a language model to extract critical fields like vendor, date, amount, and category from the transcribed text.

 What Problem Does This Solve?